-We have further developed the various opportunities to work with the boys as well, through activity days spread throughout the year, including Duke of Edinburgh award, Combined Cadet Force as well as across their academic studies.
-We are passionate about learning, in all its forms and manifestations, and we know that our parents value the benefits to their daughters of a broad, stimulating, and challenging education.
-We challenge the girls with trips to support their learning and offer opportunities to perform in major Music and Drama shows.
-We complete Year 10 with an activity week where they are challenged in a variety of ways, including creating a film, participate in riverside waterway clearing, and understand more about their future career opportunities.
-We know that we are at our most successful when we are working in partnership together, so if you wish to know more, or have any questions at all, either general or specific to your daughter, our doors are always open.
+We have further developed the various opportunities to get the pupils together, through activity days spread throughout the year, including Duke of Edinburgh award, Combined Cadet Force as well as across their academic studies.
+We are passionate about learning, in all its forms and manifestations, and we know that our parents value the benefits to their child of a broad, stimulating, and challenging education.
+We challenge the pupils with academic trips, MFL trips to BFI, Art trip, Drama theatre trip, B.S trip, English theatre trip to support their learning and also offer opportunities to perform in major Music and Drama shows.

+We know that we are at our most successful when we are working in partnership together, so if you wish to know more, or have any questions at all, either general or specific to your child, our doors are always open.

-A full trips brochure 2023-24 is available covering the various residential opportunities throughout the year.
+A full trips brochure 2025-26 is available covering the various residential opportunities throughout the year.

-Steven Richards - Head of Senior Girls September 2023
+Steven Richards - Head of Seniors September 2025